matthew-brett/asterisk-blog/content/xfree-is-forked.md

 > point that people are starting to use bad words.
 I've tried to get support
 > from individual core team members for giving you commit rights.
 After I was
 > unable to do so (maybe I asked the wrong ones) I decided to no longer persue
-> the issue.
-None of the initiatives I've made so far have been accepted.
+> [sic] the issue.
+None of the initiatives I've made so far have been
+> accepted.
 >
 > I don't understand why people cannot deal with issues on the pragmatic level
 > by looking at how one can best distribute the workload so that the burdeon
-> on each individual volunteer is reduced.
-The discussion always turns to who
+> [sic] on each individual volunteer is reduced.
+The discussion always turns
-> owes what to whom.
+> to who owes what to whom.
 This is the wrong question.
 All or most of us are
 > volunteers.
-Therefore noone owes anything to anybody. [^egbert-sigh]
+Therefore noone owes anything to anybody ([^egbert-sigh]).

 [^egbert-sigh]: http://cygwin.com/ml/cygwin-xfree/2003-10/msg00360.html

 ## XFree86 core team disbands

-David Dawes successfully proposed disbanding the XFree96 core team in December
+David Dawes successfully proposed disbanding the XFree86 core team in December
 2003:

 > I'm very pleased to announce that a majority of the XFree86 core team has